 Online investing tools can be a great way to start learning about trading and growing a portfolio.
 SoFi’s suite of investing tools includes personalized financial advisement and everything you need to keep track of your finances, all in one simple-to-use app.

-SoFi even allows investors purchase fractions of stocks, called Stock Bits, so they can own a part of a favorite stock without committing to the price of an entire share.
+SoFi even allows investors to purchase partial shares, called Stock Bits, so they can own a part of a favorite stock without committing to the price of an entire share.

 Buying Stock Bits could be a great way to diversify a portfolio, because investors can own small amounts of many different stocks rather than pouring all of their investment capital into one or two companies.

 In today’s market, computer algorithms execute more than half of all stock market trades each day.
 It can be challenging to keep up in this fast paced environment and know when to buy stocks as an individual trader.
 By using certain types of orders, traders can potentially reduce their risk of losses and avoid unpredictable swings in the market.